HoesenG/HoesenG.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am a Ph.D. student at Northwestern University in Computer Engineering.
-I am also collaborating with Fermi National Acceleration Lab in some VLSI projects focusing on LHC ASICs.
+I am a PhD student at Northwestern University in Computer Engineering.
+I am interested in machine learning based ASICs.
+I am also collaborating with Fermilab on some HEP ASIC projects.

 My resume is here: [Resume](../assets/Resume_Alan_Guo.pdf)